GhostWriters/DockSTARTer/README.md

 The main goal of DockSTARTer is to make it quick and easy to get up and running with Docker.

-You may choose to rely on DockSTARTer for various changes to your Docker system, or use DockSTARTer as a stepping stone and learn to do more advanced configurations.
+You may choose to rely on DockSTARTer for various changes to your Docker system or use DockSTARTer as a stepping stone and learn to do more advanced configurations.

 ![Main Menu](https://i.imgur.com/odfRk0j.png)